KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ## How to implement good Data Management

-- Develop a robust Data Management Plan at the begining of your research project
+- Develop a robust Data Management Plan (DMP) at the begining of your research project.
+A DMP should consider:
+  - Conside

 - Enact FAIR data principles
 - Create metadata that adheres to relevant standards

+---

+## Application: How strong is your data management?

+- Can you answer the following questions about your research?

 ----

 ## Data Management Tools and Resources